 The CTF was intended to provide \$5 million annually from FY99 to FY09 and then \$15 million annually for government operations through the Compact's 50th year in FY44; this approach differs from the Trust Funds created later for the amended Compacts with the FSM and RMI.
 Those sister Freely Associated State Trust Funds were designed to provide a perpetual source of fully inflation-adjusted distributions.
 Moreover, original projections were based on the CTF achieving an unlikely annual return of 12.5%.
 As it turned out, the CTF achieved a 7.47% return through FY09.
-This result was slightly better than the blended asset-allocation benchmark market rate of return of 7.32% over the same period; however, based on projections made at the end of FY09 the CTF would have failed by FY22, long before fulfilling the Compact objective of providing level funding through all 50 years (FY44).
+This result was slightly better than

+The Compact Review Agreement provides additional funds to shore up the COFA Trust Fund, but is inadequate to establish a perpetual fund. the blended asset-allocation benchmark market rate of return of 7.32% over the same period; however, based on projections made at the end of FY09 the CTF would have failed by FY22, long before fulfilling the Compact objective of providing level funding through all 50 years (FY44).